Notice of Pre-AIA or AIA Status

 It would have been obvious and one of skill in the art would have expected reasonable success to chemically modify the ASO for the purpose of increasing stability of the ASO and for the purpose of increasing delivery of the oligonucleotide as taught by ‘937.

 Claims 29 and 32 are rejected under 35 U.S.C.
-103 as being unpatentable over WO 2011126937 A1 (hereinafter, “’937”) as evidenced by Hong et al. (Cancer Res.
+103 as being unpatentable over WO 2011126937 A1 (hereinafter, “’937”) in view of Aartsma-Rus et al. (Molecular Therapy, Volume 17, Issue 3, March 2009, Pages 548-553, plus Supplemental Data) or Shao et al. (Nucleic Acids Research, 2006, Vol. 34, No. 19, pages 5660-5669) and evidenced by Hong et al. (Cancer Res.
 2023 Mar 15;83(6):845-860).
+NOTE: ‘937 and Hong et al. have been submitted and made of record in the Office Action filed January 29, 2026.

-‘937 is relevant and relied upon in its entirety and as discussed supra.
-‘937 are explicit in teaching:
+‘937 is relevant and relied upon in its entirety as discussed supra.
+Specifically, ‘937 teaches targeted intracellular delivery of antisense oligonucleotides (AON) via conjugation with small molecule ligands.

 "Small organic molecule" as used herein refers to organic compounds having a molecular weight of more than about 10 Daltons and less than about 5,000 Daltons, of more than about 40 Daltons and less than about 3,000 Daltons, or of more than about 100 Daltons and less than about 2,500 Daltons”.

-However, ‘937 does not teach the small molecule is ibrutinib.
+‘937 does not teach the small molecule is ibrutinib.

 The present Specification discloses and identifies that a derivative of Ibrutinib is Ibrutinib-MPEA.

-A person of ordinary skill in the art would have been motivated to substitute ibrutinib of Sadar et al. with ibrutinib-MPEA as presently claimed since they are functional equivalents of each other, and it is obvious to substitute one functional equivalent for another, particularly when they are to be used for the same purpose.
+A person of ordinary skill in the art would have been motivated to substitute ibrutinib of Sardar et al. with ibrutinib-MPEA as presently claimed since they are functional equivalents of each other, and it is obvious to substitute one functional equivalent for another, particularly when they are to be used for the same purpose.
 See MPEP 2144.06.

 Furthermore, KSR forecloses that the simple substitution of one known element for another would have yielded predictable results to one of ordinary skill in the art at the time of the invention.
 See Board Decision Ex parte Smith, --USPQ2d--, slip op. at 20, (Bd.
 Pat.
 App. & Interf.
 June 25, 2007) (citing KSR, 82 USPQ2d).
 Also, see M.P.E.P. §2144.07 which states, "The selection of a known material based on its suitability for its intended use supported a prima facie obviousness determination in Sinclair & Carroll Co. v.
 Interchemical Corp., 325 U.S. 327, 65 USPQ 297 (1945).”
 When substituting equivalents known in the prior art for the same purpose, an express suggestion to substitute one equivalent component or process for another is not necessary to render such substitution obvious.
 In re Fout, 675 F.2d 297, 213 USPQ 532 (CCPA 1982).
 M.P.E.P. §2144.06.

-It would have been obvious for a person of ordinary skill in the art to modify the teachings of ‘937 to include ibrutinib as the small molecule for the purpose of additive effects of inhibiting leukemia with ASO targeted to Ras, MEKK, Raf, MYB, etc., for example.
+It would have been obvious for a person of ordinary skill in the art to modify the teachings of ‘937 to also include ibrutinib as the small molecule for the purpose of additive effects of inhibiting leukemia with ASO targeted to Ras, MEKK, Raf, MYB, etc., for example.

-It would have been obvious and one of skill in the art would have expected reasonable success to make and use the synthetic bifunctional molecule comprising ASO and ibrutinib as the small molecule since ‘937 teaches synthetic bifunctional molecules have been developed as and successfully tested for in vitro or in vivo use.
+A person of ordinary skill in the art would have expected reasonable success to make and use the synthetic bifunctional molecule comprising ASO and ibrutinib as the small molecule since ‘937 teaches synthetic bifunctional molecules have been developed as and successfully tested for in vitro or in vivo use.

-Therefore, the subject matter of claims 29 and 33-36 are obvious over WO 2011126937 in view of Sadar et al.
+Therefore, the subject matter of claims 29 and 33-36 is obvious over WO 2011126937 in view of Aartsma-Rus et al. or Shao et al. and further in view of Sardar et al.

 Applicant's amendment necessitated the new ground(s) of rejection presented in this Office action.
 Accordingly, THIS ACTION IS MADE FINAL.
 See MPEP § 706.07(a).
 Applicant is reminded of the extension of time policy as set forth in 37 CFR 1.136(a).